Uniswap/interface/packages/ui/README.md

 When adding an SVG, please ensure you replace color references as needed with `currentColor` to ensure the asset respects the color property when used.

-Custom icons that take props can be added by adding the file in `packages/ui/src/components/icons/index.ts`.
+Custom icons that take props can be added to the same icons import by adding the file in `packages/ui/src/components/icons/index.ts`.

 ### Theming